GeorgeSG/advent-of-code/README.md

 ## Commands

-- `yarn new 2022 01` - create a Solution folder 2022/01 using a predefined template
+### `yarn new 2022 01`
+Create a Solution folder 2022/01 using a predefined template.
+Attempt to automatically fetch and populate input.

-- `yarn test 2022/01 [example | real | both]` - run the tests for 2022/01 once.
-Defaults to running both example and real tests
+### `yarn test 2022/01 [example | real | both]`
+Run the tests for 2022/01 once.
+Defaults to running both example and real tests.

-- `yarn runner 2022/01 [example | real | both]` - run the tests for 2022/01 and watch for changes.
-Defaults to running both example and real tests
+### `yarn runner 2022/01 [example | real | both]`
+Run the tests for 2022/01 and watch for changes.
+Defaults to running both example and real tests.

-- `yarn set-cookie [cookie]` - store your session cookie value locally to be able to automatically fetch input
+### `yarn set-cookie [cookie]`
+Store your session cookie value locally to be able to automatically fetch input.